gromann/gridsome-forestry-starter/projects/load-your-s3-images-blazing-fast-using-aws-cloudfront.md

 - Amazon
 project_bg_color: ''
 project_fg_color: "#000000"
-sumary: 'In this guide, I want to show you how to process formData objects in .net, how to connect your API to your AWS resources, and finally how to Stream files through your API on your S3 Bucket. '
+sumary: 'Have you ever faced high loading times from AWS S3 Bucket?
+I will show you how to improve your loading speed by using AWS CloudFront as CDN. '

 ---
 This is the last part of my series on how to Upload images on Amazon S3 from a Vue.Js frontend.
 In the last part, we have uploaded our Images from a .net core API.
 You can find it here if you missed it.